Internet Accuracy ProjectInternet Accuracy Project

 Senator George Norris was an American statesman who's considered the father of the Rural Electrification Act, and the Tennessee Valley Authority.
 Norris was the 5-term U.S. Senator (1913-43) who wrote the 20th Amendment to the Constitution, which eliminated the "lame-duck" Congress, altered the date of the president's inauguration, among other changes.
 He was also a 5-term U.S. Congressman (1903-13).

 It was Senator Norris who championed the concept of the non-partisan, single-house legislature.
-After approval by voters in 1934, Nebraska later became the first and only state to reform and convert its state legislatures into a one-house legislature.
+After approval by voters in 1934, Nebraska later became the very first state to reform and convert its state legislatures into a one-house legislature.
 He famously voted against U.S. entry into World War I, but is best remembered for helping bring electricity to rural areas throughout the United States via the Rural Electrification Act, and improving the lives of millions through the creation of the Tennessee Valley Authority (TVA).

 Over his long career he earned a reputation as a man of integrity, and is considered one of the most respected senators of all time by many historians.